In this article

 It is of utmost importance that effective and fair recruitment processes are put into place by all employers so that time is not wasted by the employer and the potential candidate and everyone is given an equal opportunity to apply for the role.

-If the person appointed to the role was unsuitable this means that not only have time and money been wasted but that the new employee will leave or be dismissed from their role if they cannot be supported to meet the role’s requirements, which can be demoralising for a team.
+If the person appointed to the role is unsuitable this means that not only have time and money been wasted but that the new employee will leave or be dismissed from their role if they cannot be supported to meet the role’s requirements.
+This can be demoralising for a team.
 Furthermore, appointing an unsuitable candidate also means that the whole recruitment process then needs to be carried out again.

 In contrast, recruiting a suitable applicant is beneficial to the candidate, the team in which they are placed, their manager and the organisation as a whole.

-ACAS (The Advisory, Conciliation and Arbitration Service) recommends that organisations apply the first step of a five-step process that involves the hiring options that are available to them, which includes consideration of the following:
+ACAS (the Advisory, Conciliation and Arbitration Service) recommends that organisations apply the first step of a five-step process which involves the hiring options that are available to them.
+These include consideration of the following: